Rhiw Mk 1 & 2 00/4mm

 The layout's main failing was the front operation which I found uncomfortable and intrusive to the viewer.
 Consequently Rhiw was broken up for parts in 2014 after attending several exhibitions, and much of the track and the boards were recycled into the Art of Compromise GWR layout.

-A Mk 2 version has now been constructed using the same track plan, but on a reduced board footprint.
+A Mk 2 version (below) has now been constructed using the same track plan, but on a reduced 6' x 1' board footprint and with a slight back-dating in the stock run to include more vacuum-braked stock, but with the easing out of the 2nd generation DMUs.

-A full article on the building of Rhiw Mk 1 appeared in the July 2012 Railway Modeller which can be accessed via the RM online archive.
+A full article on the building of Rhiw Mk 1 appeared in the July 2012 Railway Modeller, while Mk 2 featured in the August 2024 issue.
+Both articles can be accessed via the RM online archive.

 Rhiw Mk2 is available for exhibitions.
-Please contact via the Profile button.
+Please contact via the Profile button on the main page.